 About the Program

-On select Saturdays from October through February, qualified high school juniors from Western Pennsylvania and the surrounding communities participate in lectures while attending the Westinghouse Science Honors Institute.
-Lectures will be held at the Gateway Middle School in Monroeville, PA.
+On select Saturdays from September through March, qualified high school juniors from Western Pennsylvania and the surrounding communities participate in lectures while attending the Westinghouse Science Honors Institute.
 A wide variety of topics are presented in the lecture portion of each session, with subjects such as:

 - nuclear power production